30 July 2020: We’ve updated the article with helpful comments from past readers. Thanks for all your contributions!

 Android SDK and NDK Tools and OpenJDK are only available to Unity 2019.1 and above.
 If you are using an older version of Unity, you will have to download these packages yourself and link them to Unity under Edit > Preferences > External Tools.
 Consider upgrading, as Unity is very specific with the versions of the SDK and JDK its Android Build Support module can work with.

-Once installation is complete, open your project with the Unity Editor that you’ve just installed Android Build Support for.
-Go to Edit > Preferences and click on the External Tools tab.
-You should have the following checkboxes marked:
+Once installation for Android Build Support is complete, open your project in Unity (use the same version you’ve installed Android Build Support for).
+Then, go to Edit > Preferences and click on the External Tools tab.

 Avoid using your own SDK, NDK or JDK installations.
 If there are incompatibility issues, it will stop Unity Remote from working.

-Your Unity Editor is now ready to interface with Unity Remote.
+Your Unity Editor is now ready for Unity Remote (hopefully).

 Article continues after the advertisement:

 - Double-check that you have set Unity Editor to use Any Android device.
-Refer to this section above again for details.
+Refer to this section above if you don’t know what I’m talking about.

 - Try a different USB wire and / or a different USB port.
-Some USB wires and ports aren’t able to transmit data.
+Some USB wires and ports are for charging only, and aren’t able to transmit data.

 - Close and re-open Unity on your computer.
 Sometimes this does the trick.

 - Restart Unity Remote on your Android device.
-Sometimes, this is what does the trick.
+Other times, this does the trick.

 - Restart your computer and / or your Android device.
 If you’re really unfortunate, this is what will do the trick.